-This study investigates that how a successful methodology in the West can produce the designed outcomes in the Chinese environment, and what Six Sigma can do to yield the planned and designed outcomes in Hong Kong, and probably in the Chinese way of operation.
+This study investigates that how and what a successful methodology in the West can produce the designed outcomes in the Chinese environment, and what Six Sigma can do to yield the planned and designed outcomes in Hong Kong, and probably in the Chinese way of operation.
 This study also explores into the strategic factors that are imperative to the success of Six Sigma.

-The present researcher is active in running Six Sigma projects in both the manufacturing and servicing industries.
+The present researcher is a professional who is active in running Six Sigma projects in both the manufacturing and servicing industries.
 There is still growing demand for Six Sigma in the market.
-This study thus helps quality professional to understand the practicability of Six Sigma.
+This study thus helps quality professionals to understand the practicability of Six Sigma.
 On the academic side, it can induce further study on quality management by Six Sigma and can contribute to knowledge.